Rigidity of GAP elements in contact

 The setting of nonlinear buckling analysis is surprising “code independent”.
 Sure, depending on the software you are using, menus will look different, but the things you will be setting up are very similar.

 This is the general outline of what you need to do.
 At the start setting this up might be frustrating (it was for me for sure!) but after you get some experience all the setting takes around 3 minutes!

 Of course, nothing is great without the drawbacks.
 Nonlinear buckling has several, mostly concerning the fact… that it is actually more difficult to use than linear buckling:

 Nonlinear buckling negatives:

 As you could feel while reading this post I really like the nonlinear analysis.
 Most drawbacks go away with time and with the experience you gain.
 The only “real” drawback is the time required to do the calculations.
 It used to bother me much more, but I have learned to organize my work such, that the longest calculations are made when I sleep.
-Also, bear in mind that in a case of small analysis this “long computing time” can easily be 3 minutes.
+Also, bear in mind that in the case of small analysis this “long computing time” can easily be 3 minutes.
 The average computing time for my problems is around 15min… You will always have time to make another tea!

 I honestly believe that you should learn how to do nonlinear design even if you won’t use it often.
-In the case of most popular solvers the software, you use already have the needed tools.
+In the case of most popular solvers the software, you use already has the needed tools.
 This can be a great stepping stone for your career (as it was for mine).

 Knowing how to do such analysis brings your skills (and value as a professional) to a completely new level!
-I really think it is well worth to learn it.
+I really think it is well worth learning it.
 I admit it will take time, and sometimes you won’t be able to convince your boss/customer that it makes sense.
 But when you understand this… it really changed the way I look at entire engineering!

 Thank you for reading all of this.
 If you enjoyed it, consider sharing the news about my blog via your social networks!